Brandon-Gottshall/SEI-Trivia/README.md

 ## Post-MVP

+-_User Stats_
+- 	_Based on table of correct questions and numbers of existing questions._

 -_Instructor Managment of cohorts, categories, and questions._

-####Cohorts
+_Cohorts_

 - _Cohorts should be in flatlist.
 Swiping on cohort yields options to edit or delete._
  - _Circle with Plus icon on bottom right to add a cohort._
  - 	_The user should be prompted to enter their password if they chose the delete option._
  -  _The user should be able to view a sub-flatlist with the members listed._

-####Categories and Questions
+_Categories and Questions_

 - _Categories And Questions managment should be in a flatlist as well._
  - _Categories would be similar to implementation of Cohorts._
  - _Tapping the add icon the user would see preconstructed choices as well as the option for custom entry._
-- 	_Clicking on a category would lead to a nested sub-flatlist showing the Categories' Questions._
+  -_Clicking on a category would lead to a nested sub-flatlist showing the Categories' Questions._

 -_VS game mode for users to play with other users._